mat-lundin/Readme-Generator/README.md

 ## Contributing
-Mat contd
+Mat Lundin built this application solo.

 ## Tests
-tests deets
+No tests were built for this application.

 ## Questions
-questions
+Any questions can be submitted to the developer via GitHub.